szymex73/MercuryModder/README.md

 The tool was tested under Linux, should work under Windows as well.

-Big thanks to everyone in that one Discord server for all the help when writing and debugging this and numerous other things
+Big thanks to everyone in that one Discord server for all the help when writing and debugging this and numerous other things.